Ayala-Ruan-CesarM/How-to-perfom-a-MWAS-at-Ayixon-Lab/README.md

 python /mnt/f/Cesar_Tesis/MGWAS_Textile/scripts/pyseer_scripts/kmer_mapping/annotate_hits.py Variants_Beta_Positive.txt DB_Reference.txt Annotated_Variants_Veta_Positive.txt
 ```
 The "annotate_hits.py" was modified to be able to use 30 threads.
 The DB_Reference.txt is the same as describe in the original documentation.
+* TIP: If you want to use the Textil Dye database as reference use the file place at: /mnt/f/Cesar_Tesis/MGWAS_Textile/Metagenoma_Completo/MapeoENS_Bowtie2/Databases/ReferenceD2.txt

 Fifth, generation of the gene hits file.
 And summarizaiton.
 ```
 python /mnt/f/Cesar_Tesis/MGWAS_Textile/scripts/pyseer_scripts/summarise_annotations.py Annotated_Variants_Veta_Positive.txt > Gene_hits.txt